NickHackman/releaser/README.md

-# tagger
+# releaser

-Create tags for a whole GitHub organization with ease
+Create releases for a whole GitHub organization with ease